proencode/fedora-sh/11-markdown-translate-EN-to-KO/packtpub/Javascript_from_Frontend_to_Backend/03_c2_exploring_the_advanced_concepts_of_javascript.md

 ## 4-4.
 Using regular expressions

-Regular expressions are related to strings.
+`Regular expressions` Regular expressions are related to strings.
 They are used to check whether a string has a certain format (for example, the format of an email, of a telephone number, and so on), or to replace the characters that are in this format with others.

 For this, the `String` class has the `match(regexp)` method to check whether a character string has a given format and the `replace(regexp, str)` method to replace the part of the string in this format with the new string `str`.